vasarepratuzaite/Robotics_HW2/README.md

 ---

 ## SYSTEM OVERVIEW
-1. On startup, the Serial Monitor displays the title **“Reaction Time Tester”** and loads the previously saved best time from EEPROM.
+1. When the device starts, the Serial Monitor displays the title **“Reaction Time Tester”** and loads the previously saved best time from EEPROM.
 2. The user presses the button to start the test.
 3. A random delay between **1 and 5 seconds** is generated.
 4. Once the LED turns ON, the timer starts.